 FREC Greater Minnesota Partnership Racial Equity Conference

-Weaving a Wider Community: Seeing and Countering Racism in Our Own Backyards
+Weaving a Wider Community: Seeing and Countering Racism in Our Own Backyard

 Join us for the only Twin Cities – based community gathering to experience this Greater Minnesota focused virtual event